semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

+__Note__: *Artifacts are a beta feature and are available [on request](mailto:support@semaphoreci.com).
+Using Artifacts during the beta period is free.
+Once the artifacts system is in the general availability, additional charges will apply based on the usage.*

 Every project on Semaphore has access to three levels of the artifact store:
 **project**, **workflow** and **job**.
 Based on this level, you can retrieve a specific artifact in the job environment and